hashicorp/terraform-provider-google/website/docs/r/netapp_volume.html.markdown

   VPC network name with format: `projects/{{project}}/global/networks/{{network}}`.
 Inherited from storage pool.

 * `service_level` -
   Service level of the volume.
 Inherited from storage pool.
+Supported values are : PREMIUM, EXTERME, STANDARD, FLEX.

 * `used_gib` -
   Used capacity of the volume (in GiB).
 This is computed periodically and it does not represent the realtime usage.